 Avner is regularly featured on television specials throughout the world.
 He has been seen on the Paul Daniels Show and Packing Them In in Great Britain, on the NTV 35th Anniversary Special as well as numerous appearances on NHK in Japan, Sebastian C’est Fou, Le Plus Grande Cabaret du Monde, and Cabaret Sauvage in France, Un Dos Tres and the Juan Tamariz Special in Spain, Martes 13 in Chile, Ritmo de la Noche in Argentina, UNICEF Comedy Special in Italy, the Montreal Just for Laughs Comedy Festival on Showtime, and many more.

 In 2004 Avner appeared for three months in a sold out run at Theatre Fontaine in Paris, and for a four week run at Teatro Alfil in Madrid in 2009-2010.

 In addition to a busy performance schedule, Avner has taught master classes in clowning and Eccentric Performing in the United States, France, Germany, Finland, Belgium, Japan and Spain.
 He has developed silent theatre skills as a therapeutic tool and also teaches workshops for students and professionals in health care, education and counseling, as well as theatre.
 He lives on an island off the coast of Maine and would really rather be sailing.
-Avner has been a devoted practitioner of Aikido for many years, and recently earned his black belt (shodan).
+Avner has been a practitioner of Aikido for many years, and recently earned his black belt (shodan).